-^{156.} Contamination of surface water runoff is the highest potential risk of pollution during the construction work.
-The construction work will minimise the production of runoff containing elevated levels of suspended solids using a combination of the following to achieve the required water quality for discharge back to local watercourses:

-On-site retention of sediment will be maximised by routing all drainage through the site drainage systems.
-Additionally, where required, grips will be created along the downgradient edge of the working area to intercept any overland flow paths runoff form the working area and divert these into the site drainage system, thereby preventing sediment from being washed outside the working area or being allowed to enter the wider land drainage network system of the land owner.

-Containment of heavily silt laden water as near as possible to the source (e.g. silt fencing along toe of soil storage piles or other affected points, addition of filter bags on pump outlets).
-Additional silt fences will be included in parts of the working area that are in proximity to surface drainage channels to manage water flow and encourage silt settlement.

-Diversion of clean water away from working areas to reduce volumes of dirty water generation.
-Where significant surface flows are considered possible this will involve the installation of drainage ditches (to divert flows around construction) upgradient of the soil storage areas, running parallel to the trenches and bunds to intercept water that otherwise may flow either into work areas from off-site.

-Appropriate silt traps would be proactively installed where their use is deemed effective to minimise sediment build up within basins or ditches.

-Temporary haul road constructed with suitable permeable crushed stone or aggregate surface laid on a geotextile membrane material preventing excessive ground damage from vehicles.
-Haul road/trackway to have drainage ditches on either side and also under-track drainage, where necessary and in accordance with the drainage requirements.

-Avoidance of excessive vehicle or plant tracking directly over topsoil stripped areas and the setting of vehicular speeds to minimise soil dispersal.
+- 142. Contamination of surface water runoff is the highest potential risk of pollution during the construction work.
+The construction work will minimise the production of runoff containing elevated levels of suspended solids using a combination of the following to achieve the required water quality for discharge back to local watercourses: - On-site retention of sediment will be maximised by routing all drainage through the site drainage systems.
+Additionally, where required, soil bunds will be created along the edge of the working area to contain any overland flow paths and prevent sediment from being washed outside the working area. - Containment of heavily silt laden water as near as possible to the source (e.g. silt fencing along toe of soil storage piles or other affected points, addition of filter bags on pump outlets).
+Additional silt fences will be included in parts of the working area that are in proximity to surface drainage channels to manage water flow and encourage silt settlement. - Diversion of clean water away from working areas to reduce volumes of dirty water generation.
+Where significant surface flows are considered possible this will involve the installation of drainage ditches (to divert flows around construction) upgradient of the soil storage areas, running parallel to the trenches and bunds to intercept water that otherwise may flow either into work areas from off-site. - Appropriate silt traps would be proactively installed where their use is deemed effective to minimise sediment build up within basins or ditches. - Temporary haul road/access tracks constructed with clean road stone material preventing excessive ground damage from vehicles.
+Haul road/access tracks to have drainage ditches on either side and also under-track drainage, where necessary and in accordance with the drainage requirements. - Avoidance of excessive vehicle or plant tracking directly over topsoil stripped areas and the setting of vehicular speeds to minimise soil dispersal.
 Use of trackmat, or similar, where temporary off road access is required for excavator or other plant.